FFizzZZ/Fizz/Notes/TCP_IP/05 The Internet Protocol (IP).md

 * The best matching entry ek (i.e., the one with the largest number of 1 bits in its mask mk) is selected, and its next-hop field nk is used as the next-hop IP address in forwarding the datagram.

+# Host Processing of IP Datagrams
+#### Host Models
+There are two host models, the strong host model and the weak host model.
+In the strong host model, a datagram is accepted for delivery to the local protocol stack only if the IP address contained in the Destination IP Address field matches one of those configured on the interface upon which the datagram arrived.
+In systems implementing the weak host model, the opposite is true—a datagram carrying a destination address matching any of the local addresses may arrive on any interface and is processed by the receiving protocol stack, irrespective of the network interface upon which it arrived.
+* Host models also
+apply to sending behavior.
+That is, a host using the strong host model sends datagrams from a particular interface only if one of the interface’s configured addresses matches the Source IP Address field in the datagram being sent.